 COVID-19 school closure-related updates to all stakeholders, led by WSCS's Executive Director, began on March 12 and continues as regular state level guidance changes.
 We made every effort to reach all of our stakeholders and for those without Internet access, phone calls were made.
-In addition to the frequent communications held between students, parents, and teaching staff, the following stakeholder meetings took place:
+In addition to the frequent communications held between students, parents, and teaching staff, the following stakeholder meetings took place when we were still a resource center of Mountain Home and Glacier High School: